 You are far from alone in this experience.
 Cesarean births are incredibly common, accounting for over 32% of all births in the United States.
 Because it’s such a frequent procedure, there are established ways to support your healing.
 Gentle, informed massage is one of the most effective methods for addressing the specific challenges of C-section recovery, helping you feel more like yourself again.

-How Massage Helps Heal Your Body and Scar
+How Massage Helps Your Scar and Body Heal

 Therapeutic postpartum massage provides critical support during this intense time.
 One of its primary benefits is reducing the swelling and water retention that often follows surgery.
 By encouraging lymphatic drainage, massage helps your body process and eliminate excess fluids.
 It also improves blood flow to the abdominal area, delivering oxygen and nutrients that are essential for tissue repair and healing.
 This can help ease the general muscle aches that come from pregnancy, birth, and new parenting tasks like feeding and carrying your baby.